beemi/beemi/README.md

 #### 💻 DevOps

-- Expert in deploying Java Spring Boot applications to AWS EKS clusters using Flux, and with Ansible
+- Proficient in deploying Java Spring Boot applications to AWS EKS clusters using Flux, utilizing Helm for managing releases
 - Proficient in deploying Node.js microservices to Kubernetes clusters with Terraform Cloud
 - Skilled in managing AWS infrastructure with Terraform, and Docker images for various applications, pushing them to ECR or GCP container registry
 - Experienced in automating CI/CD pipelines, creating Helm charts, and handling distributed performance testing using Kubernetes